colonel-blimp/m8-midi-instruments-for-qy70/README.md

 | 0x7E            | SFX kit                    |        |
 | 0x7F            | Drum voice / Rhythm kit    |        |

-Bank Select MSB is assumed to be 0 until changed, so if you are only using normal voice instruments, you will never need to send it.
+Bank Select MSB is 0 unless changed, so if you are only using normal voice instruments, you will never need to send it.

-To get back to
+The `.m8i` instruments for the other instrument categories (SFX voice, Drum Voice, SFX kit) use `CCD` to Bank Select MSB (CC0), with the default set to their bank MSB.
+This ensures that the bank select message are always sent in the correct order, but at the expense of sending C00 before _every note_.

+For this reason, the "Normal voice" instruments do _not_ include Bank Select MSB (CC0).
+This prevents unecessary CC0 traffic and keeps all 10 `CCx` slots for common CCs―but the trade-off is that :warning: playing a normal voice instrument after another kind of voice **does not automatically send the bank select MSB back to normal.** :warning:

+**Workaround:** When you are using a SFX/drumkit/SFXkit instrument, send `CCD80` just before switching to a normal voice instrument.
+This sends the correct Bank Select MSB ahead of the normal instrument sending its natice Bank Select LSB & Program Change.

 ### `chXX`: Multi-timbral instruments saftey workaround

 The multiple `chXX/` folders are a multi-timbral safety feature: the M8 instrument browser previews MIDI instruments by sending their program + bank changes to the channel _saved in each `.m8i` file_.
-This makes it dangerous to preview instruments for a multi-timbral device like the QY70 unless all the `.m8i` files are already configured for the target MIDI channel.
+This can make it dangerous to preview instruments for a multi-timbral device like the QY70 unless the previewed `.m8i` files are already configured for the target MIDI channel.

 :warning: Browsing MIDI instruments on the wrong MIDI channels **risks accidentally reconfiguring unrelated voices.**